The Invincible Iron Fold

 I also left a special note, just as I left last night; “Clark Largent, meet me on the playground immediately.”

 And thus, the tacked-on yet completely fantastic part of the plan was in motion.
 I stood on the lawn chips playground, looking the launcher all over.
 I’d made a few modifications, such as adding a firing chair to the side, but it was admittedly very cool by itself.
 It was mostly made of plastic, so it was easy to carry.
-It had a shape a lot like a trebuchet, but with no cloth carrier.
-The carrier itself, which could be filled with whatever projectile the user desired, was a bowl shape and was disproportionately large.
+It had a shape a lot like a trebuchet, but with no cloth pouch; it was more of a catapult’s bucket.
+The bucket itself, which could be filled with whatever projectile the user desired, was very round and disproportionately large.
 It was intended to fire mud, but for my purposes it was filled with a paint balloon the size of Kentucky.
 Anything struck by this would come out looking like a tie-dye factory gone wild.

 As expected, Clark stepped outside first thing.
 Robby and Emily were with him.